Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

 ### Build instructions

-Makefiles are provided to build everything from the top folder.
+Modify or replace the makefiles according to examples and run `make all` from the top folder.
-As the VSS rule is no longer applicable, the `make all` rule needs to be modified to ommit `vss` rule.

 Alternatively run step by step, by choosing from the following:
 ```